lemanschik/dspeed-hosting/security.md

 `fail2ban` provides some protection from brute-force login attacks (repeated logins that guess account passwords) by blocking offending IP addresses at the network level.

-The following services are protected: SSH, IMAP (dovecot), SMTP submission (postfix), webmail (roundcube), Nextcloud/CalDAV/CardDAV (over HTTP), and the DIREKTSPEED-Hosting control panel (over HTTP).
+The following services are protected: SSH, IMAP (dovecot), SMTP submission (postfix), webmail (roundcube), Nextcloud/CalDAV/CardDAV (over HTTP), and the AwesomeOS - Web Hosting Server control panel (over HTTP).

 Some other services running on the server may be missing fail2ban filters.